carlaquilina/quiz-cli/README.md

 ## Getting Started

-You will need to make sure you have Go installed and cobra.
+You will need to make sure you have Go and Cobra installed.

 - Run the api